driiiiin/research/LIBRARY_SYSTEM_README.md

 - **7 Books**: Classic literature, programming books, self-help, and more
 - **Complete Information**: All books have full details for testing

-This provides a complete working example of the library system functionality.
+This provides a complete working example of the research system functionality.

 ## API Endpoints